Pregnancy Care 5 min read

 Third Trimester Pregnancy Milestones

-Each pregnancy is unique, and it’s crucial to consult with your healthcare provider before starting or continuing any exercise program during pregnancy.
+Each pregnancy is unique, so talk to your healthcare provider before starting or continuing any exercise program.
 Maintaining a daily exercise routine throughout your pregnancy can help you stay healthy and feel your best.

-With proper guidance, maintaining regular physical activity throughout your pregnancy can help you stay healthy, manage common discomforts, and prepare your body for labor and delivery.
-Listen to your body, adjust as needed, and celebrate what your amazing body can do as it nurtures new life.
+With proper guidance, regular physical activity can help you manage common discomforts and prepare your body for labor and delivery.
+Listen to your body, adjust as needed, and appreciate what your body can do as it nurtures new life.

 30 minutes or more of moderate exercise per day on most if not all days of the week, unless you have a medical or pregnancy complication.